aviatesk/JET.jl/docs/src/optanalysis.md

 By default, JET doesn't offer top-level entry points for the optimization analysis, because it's usually used for only a selective portion of your program.
-But if you want you can just use [`report_file`](@ref) or similar top-level entry points with specifying `analyzer = OptAnalyzer` configuration in order to apply the optimization analysis on top-level script, e.g. `report_file("path/to/file.jl"; analyzer = OptAnalyzer)`.
+But if you want you can just use [`report_file`](@ref) or similar top-level entry points with specifying `analyzer = OptAnalyzer` configuration in order to apply the optimization analysis on a top-level script, e.g. `report_file("path/to/file.jl"; analyzer = OptAnalyzer)`.